DieOfMilk/RCRS-deep-reinforcement-learning/README.md

 * Be sure that every nodes should use different map names with each others.
 If duplication happended, generated log files will be crashed and RCRS server will terminated.
 * Be careful that in this version, if the condor job is suspended over 5 mintues, it will terminate automatically even in the gpu test.
 Next version I will fix that limitation.
 * This model save temperal policy after every 50 episode.
 If you want to change this frequency, please modify `script/models/myPPO2.py` line 546, `if self.episode_num%50==0:`.
+* Every temperal policy take some disk, and it may cause disk capacity problem if you don't have enough space.
+* Output and error files take much disk.
+Please run cpu_test_noputput.condor to run multi condor execution.